acnazarejr/fdet/README.md

 - On-demand and automatic model weights download;
 - Compatible with Windows, Linux, and macOS systems.

+You can use it in two ways: Directly in your code, as a Python Library, or by command-line.

 ## Installation

 1. You need to [install PyTorch](https://pytorch.org/get-started/locally/) first (if you have a GPU, install PyTorch with CUDA support).